jgislaszapata/12-Regex-Tutorial/gist.md

 ## Anchors

+Anchors in regex are tokens that don't form characters of the string but rather assert something about the string and it's matching process.
+They assert the engine's current position in the string, usually the beginning and ending of the string.

 This regex uses the `^` anchor to denote the beginning of the string and the `$` anchor to signify its ending.
 In the example above, the content of the email is contained withing the `^` near the beginning and ends with the `$` at the end.

 ## Quantifiers

+Quantifiers specify how many instances of a character, group, or character class must appear in the input fo the match to be found.
+The two quanitifiers used in this regex are explained below.

 This regex makes use of the `+` operator, which is used to connect the user's email name to their email service, and again to the `.com` part of the string.